-Key performance metrics for an individual employee are his or her attainment of individual objectives agreed previously with his/her rating official and his/her performance taking into consideration 11 core competencies and the Group's corporate values with regards to DEI and ESG, that are applied to all professional employees across the Group.
+Key performance metrics for an individual employee are his/her attainment of individual objectives agreed previously with his/her rating official and his/her performance taking into for consistency 11 core competencies and the Group's corporate values with regards to DEI and ESG, that are applied to all professional employees across the Group.

 Risk management is a key consideration in the design and operation of the Group's remuneration programs.
 For this reason, the Group extensively utilizes deferred remuneration programs as part of employees' remuneration.
-These programs are comprised of share-linked awards and awards under carried interest and co-investment programs.
+These programs are comprised of share-linked awards or such other instrument referred to in a program deemed appropriate and approved by the Nomination and Remuneration Committee of Investcorp Holdings' Board of Directors ("NRC"), and awards under carried interest programs.